Railway Stations & Public Houses

 - Steam Tramway Halt (approx TF500791).
 Opened 1884, Alford &

-no longer exists.
+but is no longer a pub.
 See also Jolly Bacchus.

 - Fleur de Lis

-- Platform (approx ST156965).
-The line from Bassaleg, near Newport,
+- Platform (ST156966).
+Line from Bassaleg, near Newport,

-Junction Railway.
 Fleur de Lis Platform opened 1926, closed 1962.
+This section of the

 - Four Ashes